Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT EGYPT IS ACTUALLY LIKE

-E gypt has one of the lowest Gini coefficients in the developing world, meaning wealth inequality here is genuinely compressed compared to neighbors like South Africa or Brazil, and even compared to the United States itself.
-Most Americans expect to find a country sharply divided between marble towers and desperate poverty.
-What they actually find in Cairo is something stranger and more interesting: a vast, densely layered middle, tens of millions of people living modest but functional lives in a city that has been continuously inhabited for over a thousand years.
-The chaos is real, but it is not the chaos of dysfunction.
-It is the chaos of density, history, and a bureaucratic state that has been improvising solutions since the Pharaohs.
+E gypt's wealth inequality is genuinely compressed by developing-world standards, lower than South Africa or Brazil and lower than the United States.
+Most Americans arrive expecting a country cleanly split between marble towers and desperation.
+Cairo delivers something stranger: a vast, densely layered middle, tens of millions living modest functional lives in a city continuously inhabited for a thousand years.
+The chaos is real without being the chaos of dysfunction.
+It is the chaos of density, of history, and of a bureaucratic state improvising solutions since the Pharaohs.

-Living in Egypt is, in strictly financial terms, one of the most dramatic cost reductions an American can make.
-A single person can live reasonably well on around $700 a month, and a couple can cover rent, food, utilities, and a social life for roughly $1,100.
-A sit-down meal that would cost $25 in a mid-tier American city runs closer to $3 to $6 here.
-Rent for a furnished apartment in a decent Cairo neighborhood lands anywhere from $200 to $500 depending on how close you want to be to the chaos.
-Healthcare scores a 7 out of 10, which means private hospitals in Cairo and Alexandria are genuinely usable, with trained English-speaking doctors and equipment that would not embarrass a Western facility, though rural and public care is a different story entirely.
-Bureaucracy for foreign residents involves residency permit renewals, the occasional police registration, and a banking system that has improved but still moves slowly for non-citizens trying to open accounts.
+In purely financial terms this is among the most dramatic cost reductions available to an American.
+Roughly $700 monthly supports one person reasonably well; $1,100 covers a couple's rent, food, utilities, and social life.
+A sit-down meal costing $25 in a mid-tier US city runs $3 to $6 here.
+Furnished apartments in decent Cairo neighborhoods land between $200 and $500 depending on proximity to the noise.
+Healthcare scores 7 out of 10, meaning private hospitals in Cairo and Alexandria are genuinely usable, staffed with English-speaking doctors and equipment that would not embarrass a Western facility, while rural and public care tells an entirely different story.
+Foreign residency involves permit renewals, occasional police registration, and a banking system that has improved without becoming quick for non-citizens.

-Americans moving to Egypt tend to go through a specific and predictable adjustment arc.
-The first week feels like sensory overload.
-Cairo traffic earns a 3 out of 10 for safety and that number is not inaccurate, crossing a street involves a kind of improvisational negotiation with moving vehicles that no American driving background prepares you for.
-Air quality scores equally low at 3 out of 10, and if you are prone to respiratory issues, Cairo will tell you about it.
-What keeps Americans who stay is harder to quantify: genuine hospitality that is not transactional, a social culture built around sitting, talking, and eating rather than scheduling, and the peculiar experience of watching your dollar stretch to a degree that feels almost disorienting.
-Arabic is the language and English proficiency, while moderate in urban areas, drops off fast outside tourist corridors.
-Most long-term Egypt expats pick up functional Arabic within a year, not because they plan to, but because daily life makes it necessary and surprisingly rewarding.
+The adjustment arc runs predictably.
+Week one is sensory overload.
+Cairo traffic earns its 3-of-10 safety score honestly, and crossing a street becomes an improvisational negotiation with moving vehicles that no American driving background prepares you for.
+Air quality scores equally low, and anyone with respiratory sensitivity will hear about it from their own lungs.
+What keeps the people who stay resists easy measurement: hospitality that is genuinely non-transactional, a social culture organized around sitting and talking and eating rather than scheduling, and the disorienting experience of watching your dollar stretch this far.
+Arabic runs the country, and English proficiency, moderate in urban areas, thins rapidly outside tourist corridors.
+Most long-term residents acquire functional Arabic within a year, not by intention but because daily life requires it and rewards it more than expected.

-In your first weeks, sort out your 30-day visa on arrival and figure out the extension process early if you plan to stay longer, since letting it lapse creates paperwork that consumes days you would rather spend elsewhere.
-Register with your nearest police station as required for foreign residents, get that done promptly.
-For getting around, Uber works well in Cairo and is genuinely cheap.
-For money, the Egyptian banking setup is workable but slow for newcomers, most Americans use a Wise account before they leave home, it pulls local pounds from ATMs at real exchange rates while you wait for a local account to come together.
-SafetyWing is what most American nomads rely on for their first year here, around $45 a month, which covers you while you assess whether the private hospital network in your area is worth enrolling in directly.
-Give the country three months before you decide anything.
-Most people who leave do so in week two.
-Most people who stay past month three extend their plans by a year.
+Sort your 30-day visa on arrival and understand the extension process early, since letting it lapse generates paperwork that consumes days better spent elsewhere.
+Handle the police registration foreign residents owe, promptly.
+Uber works well across Cairo and stays genuinely cheap.
+On money, Egyptian banking is workable but slow for newcomers, so a Wise account funded before departure pulls local pounds from ATMs at real rates during the wait.
+SafetyWing, about $45 a month, is what covers most people through year one while you assess whether enrolling directly with a private hospital network makes sense.
+Give the country three months before deciding anything: most people who quit do so in week two, and most who make it past month three end up extending by a year.

 COST OF LIVING SNAPSHOT